-The Chechen live in the remote valleys of the Caucasus Mountains of southern Russia between the Caspian Sea and the Black Sea.
+The Chechens live in remote valleys of the Caucasus Mountains of southern Russia between the Caspian Sea and the Black Sea.
 They are a strong, determined people with a long history of fighting for their independence.
-Soviet rule dominated the Chechen during the first half of the 20th century.
-For years the Chechen had based land tenure upon joint-clan ownership.
-When the Soviets introduced the idea of property ownership by society rather than by clan, the Chechen fiercely opposed it.
+Soviet rule dominated the Chechens during the first half of the 20th century.
+For years the Chechens had based land tenure upon joint-clan ownership.
+When the Soviets introduced the idea of property ownership by society rather than by clan, the Chechens fiercely opposed it.

-When World War II broke out, most Chechen opposed the Germans and fought alongside the Red Army.
-Despite this, in 1944 many of the Chechen and their neighbors, the Ingush, were deported to central Asia.
+When World War II broke out, most Chechens opposed the Germans and fought alongside the Red Army.
+Despite this, in 1944 many of the Chechens and their neighbors, the Ingush, were deported to central Asia.
 They were allowed to return after 1968.
 On October 27,1991, the Chechen Republic declared its independence.
-Since then Russian troops have invaded Chechenya to regain control, and as a result much of the nation lies "in ruin".
+Since then Russian troops have invaded Chechenya to regain control, and as a result much of the region lies "in ruin".

-The Chechen span a variety of occupations and income levels.
+The Chechens span a variety of occupations and income levels.
 Most grow grains, vegetables or fruit; others work in oil refineries or are stockbreeders, particularly of fine-fleeced sheep.
 Chechen women work outside of their homes daily, as do other women in the former Soviet Union.
 The Chechen generally marry outside their own clans.
 Marriage between blood relations is forbidden within a span of three generations.
 A dowry is paid by the bridegroom's family to the bride or her family as a guarantee against divorce.
 Traditionally, a Chechen wife is not allowed to eat with her husband or to speak to his relatives, her role is one of subordination.

-The core of the Chechen society is the taip, a clan-like organization whose members descend from a common ancestor.
-An assembly of elders, with their own court, rule each taip
+The core of Chechen society is the taip, a clan-like organization whose members descend from a common ancestor.
+An assembly of elders, with their own court, rule each taip.

-Ruins of church buildings indicate that at least some Chechen had converted to Christianity by the eighth century.
+Ruins of church buildings indicate that at least some Chechens had converted to Christianity by the eighth century.
 During the 16th century Islam was introduced by other peoples who settled among the Chechens.
 By the late 17th century all remaining ties to Christianity had disappeared from this region.

 A number of Chechen have received religious training at Dagestan, an important center of Islamic culture located the south of the Chechen-Ingush Republic.

 Chechens are among the most devout Muslims in the former Soviet Union.
-Several anti-Soviet uprisings have fueled their religious fervor, particularly the opposition to their deportation in the 1940's.
+Several anti-Soviet uprisings have fueled their religious fervor, particularly the opposition to their deportation in the 1940s.
 At that time Russia attempted to completely eliminate Islam in the Chechen-Ingush territory.
 All mosques and other religious buildings were closed.
 These restrictions only served to boost Islamic missionary work in the area.
 Following this attempt to discourage islam, two mosques reopened in 1978.
 Despite leaning toward Islam, some Christian heritage can be seen in the Chechen language.
 Their word for Sunday translates to "God's day," and the word for Friday translates to "day of Mary."

 There are indications that there may now be a small group of Christians among the Chechen.